timonf/twigony-bundle/README.md

 3. Extend your `routing.yml`:

         show_post:
             path: '/posts/{id}' # Make sure, you are using "id" as id parameter!
             defaults:
-            _controller: 'TwigonyFrameworkBundle:Default:view'
+                _controller: 'twigony.orm_controller:viewAction'
                 template: 'posts/show.html.twig'
                 entity:   'AppBundle\Entity\Post'
                 options:
                     as: 'post' # Access variable for your Twig template.
 You can use it this way `{{ post.title }}…`